-Years lost: 68
+Years lost: 70

-The Pink-headed Duck was always considered rare, but it has not been conclusively seen in the wild since 1949 in India and is known from Myanmar from only two specimens.
+The Pink-headed Duck was always considered rare, but it has not been conclusively seen in the wild since 1949 in India and is known from Myanmar from only two individuals.
 Unconfirmed reports of Pink-headed Duck sightings in 2006 spurred conservationists to continue to look for it and to try to capture the first photos of a live bird, unsuccessfully.
 In addition to the deep pink head and neck found on male ducks, these birds lay spherical eggs and likely live in tall, thick elephant grasslands, swamps and floodplains.

 In 2017, the Pink-headed Duck eluded a Search for Lost Species expedition team in Kachin State in Myanmar.
 The team’s Interviews with locals suggest that the bird likely spent time at Indawgyi Lake more recently than the last record of the species in Myanmar in 1910, maybe as recently as 2010.
 GWC is now in the process of considering the team’s findings and will be consulting biologists and other experts to look at option for moving forward in search of the Pink-headed Duck.

 A Closer Look:

 “The search is not an ego thing—that’s too simplistic.
 I think there’s just a sort of ‘quest thread’ that runs through some people.” –Richard Thorns, Pink-headed Duck expedition leader

 For British explorer Richard Thorns, the search for the Pink-headed Duck has been a long-standing test of a resilient spirit of optimism.
 Thorns has been committed to finding the species—last seen in India in 1949—since 1997 when he first read about the lost species in a library book on critically endangered birds on his lunch break.